selimslab/selimslab.github.io/_posts/philosophy/thoughts/2020-5-29-big-history.md

 The Rolling Stones

-1964: Douglas Engelbart shows a prototype of the modern computer, with a mouse and a graphical user interface (GUI)
+a prototype of the modern computer, with a mouse and a graphical user interface 1964

 Six-Day War 67